Updated May 2023

 Anxiety Sensitivity Index Not Supportive Of A Market Crash

-This week’s sentiment data reveals that most investors are in the neutral camp, and until the number of individuals in the bullish camp surges past 65% for weeks on end, the idea of a crash is just a myth.
+This week’s sentiment data reveals that most investors are in the neutral camp.
+Until the number of individuals in the bullish camp surges past 65% for weeks on end, the idea of a crash is just a myth.

-This market falls into the insane category as well, and that is why we have been focusing so strongly on the trend indicator and market sentiment.
+This market falls into the insane category as well, and that is why we have been focusing so firmly on the trend indicator and market sentiment.
 And technical analysis comes in at a distant third.
 Insane individuals have been known to do the unpredictable, which applies to this market.
 It has defied all expectations.
-As a further precaution, we will take a more defensive posture when our key Technical Indicators on the monthly charts of the DOW, SPX and Nasdaq experience bearish crossovers.
+As a further precaution, we will take a more defensive posture when our key technical indicators on the monthly DOW, SPX, and Nasdaq monthly charts experience bearish crossovers.

 Market Sentiment

-The masses, for whatever reason, have refused to embrace this market and until they do (something we have been saying for years on end), the needs are destined to trend higher.
+For whatever reason, the masses have refused to embrace this market, and until they do (something we have been saying for years on end), the needs are destined to trend higher.
 All strong pullbacks should be viewed through a bullish prism.

 Anxiety Sensitivity Index Readings Update March 2020